 Meanwhile, back on the Yggdrasil, Fei is having another inexplicable flashback!
 It's been tens of hours since he had one of those.
 He must be feeling somewhat better.

 Fei sees himself in a lab coat watching through the nanomachine reactor room's door as Elly lies dying on the floor, telling a group of soldiers that no matter what happens, she won't hand their daughter over to them.
 This dream version of Fei, while presumably a scientist of some sort, does not know how doors work and can only scream for the soldiers to stop.
-Well, Fei, you can't really get more far-fetched than thinking you remember painting someone who died five hundred years ago, but thinking you remember having a degree pretty much does it.
+Well, Fei, it's hard to get more far-fetched than thinking you remember painting someone who died five hundred years ago, but thinking you remember having a degree manages.

 The unkempt child version of Fei that kicked him out of his subconscious's private screening room earlier then shows up, saying he is going out.
 Does anyone need anything from the store?
 That is too bad.